 The TE 66 Micro-Scale Abrasion Tester is used for determining the wear coefficient of hard and soft coatings and monolithic materials by abrasive wear, in a ball on plate contact configuration.
 The machine may also be used as a crater-generating tool on coated surfaces for coating thickness determination.
 Tests can be performed in accordance with BS EN 1071-6: 2007: Advanced technical ceramics – Methods of test for ceramic coatings – Determination of the abrasion resistance of coatings by a micro-abrasion wear test.

 Other ball-cratering devices use a free ball that rests on the coated surface and at two points on a rotating shaft.
 The static load on the surface is determined by the size of the ball and the tilt angle of the coated surface.
 The ball is driven by friction against the shaft and abrasive slurry is fed into the wearing contact.
 As the ball is free and the friction conditions variable, the rotational speed, number of rotations and applied load are both uncertain.

-In the TE 66 Micro-Scale Abrasion Tester the ball is fixed into the rotating shaft and the test surface is mounted on a counterbalanced beam that hangs vertically from a pivot.
+In the TE 66 the ball is clamped into a rotating shaft and the test surface is mounted on a counterbalanced beam that hangs vertically from a pivot.
 This configuration offers the following advantages over the free ball:

-- The load can be defined precisely without interaction with the friction force.
+- • The load is defined precisely and without interaction with the friction force.

-- A wide range of loads can be applied precisely and repeatably, without the need for variable ball sizes.
+- • A wide range of loads can be applied, without the need for variable ball sizes.

-- The rotational speed of the ball and the number of cycles completed can be measured precisely.
+- • Rotational speed of the ball and number of cycles completed is measured precisely.

 TE 66/S Laboratory Magnetic Stirrer